gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

 }
 ```

-The next example shows a simple mock which stubs a method of a
+The next example shows a simple mock which stubs a method of the
 UserRepository.
 Without the interaction verification at the end of the
 test, the mock would be a simple stub.